Welcome to my online home.

 You can see a video of my Catalyst Live 2014 talk, ‘Hope and History Rhyme’.
 (Oct.
 2014)

 1. I continue to be interested in studying the history and theology of the Baptist denominations.
-At the moment, I am particularly focused on seventeenth-century Baptists, with a forthcoming paper on the 1660 Standard Confession of the General Baptists, a paper and a book in preparation on Matthew Caffyn, the General Baptist messenger, and some potential collaborative work on Baptist-Quaker controversies in the seventeenth century.
+At the moment, I am particularly focused on seventeenth-century General Baptists, and eighteenth-century Particular Baptists.
+Regarding the former, I have a book in preparation on Matthew Caffyn, the seventeenth-century General Baptist messenger, and some potential collaborative work on Baptist-Quaker controversies in that century; regarding the latter, I am editing Andrew Fuller’s sermons for the new De Gruyter critical edition of his works.
+In pursuing this project, a student and I have recently deciphered Fuller’s shorthand for the first time.

 2. I am working towards a second monograph on the doctrine of the Trinity, which will be more constructive than theological.
-I want to examine a number of areas of Trinitarian doctrine which never achieved particular prominence, but which helpfully highlight some of the controversial issues in Trinitarian doctrine today.
-My paper for the 2014 Los Angeles Theology Conference, entitled ‘Divine Action and Inseparable Operations’, was a first step towards this (video online here; published in the proceedings: UK; USA); I am presently working on a paper on divine monarchy which will take this project further.
+I will examine a number of areas of Trinitarian doctrine which never achieved particular prominence, but which helpfully highlight some of the controversial issues in Trinitarian doctrine today.

 Blog: Shored Fragments